 Admission to the RFULP is competitive.
 Students may apply in the freshman, sophomore or junior year.
-The director and a selection committee evaluate candidates on the basis of commitment to leadership-related study, the desire for leadership understanding and application, extracurricular participation, academic record, civic engagement and service learning experiences.
+Candidates are evaluated on the basis of commitment to leadership-related study, the desire for leadership understanding and application, extracurricular participation, academic record, civic engagement and service learning experiences.

-Certificate in Urban Leadership (TU)
+Minor in Urban Leadership (TU)